apache/jackrabbit-site/src/site/markdown/index.md

 #### November 14th, 2016: Apache Jackrabbit Oak 1.5.13 released
 Jackrabbit Oak 1.5.13 is an unstable release cut directly from trunk, with a focus on new features and other improvements.

+#### November 14th, 2016: Apache Jackrabbit Oak 1.4.10 released
+Apache Jackrabbit Oak 1.4.10 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.

 #### November 7th, 2016: Apache Jackrabbit 2.12.5 released
 Apache Jackrabbit 2.12.5 is a patch release that contains fixes and